Business Budgeting For Success

 6. MONITOR, MEASURE AND RESPOND.

-Keep an eye on the reality of income and costs against what you thought would happen.
-Where there are material differences between reality and plan, find out why and react accordingly.
+Finally keep an eye on the reality of income and costs against what you thought would happen.
+Also where there are material differences between reality and plan.
+Finally find out why and react accordingly.

 We’d love to help